ilog2000/serverless-user-mgmt/README.md

 # serverless-user-mgmt

-This is a demo serverless application to run in AWS cloud infrastructure.
+This is a demo project to show how to create and deploy a serverless application on AWS cloud.
 It provides a simple web interface for user management.

 The technological stack:
 * node.js